kryjak/sycophancy_study/README.md

-# Not all biases are equal -- a study of sycophancy and bias in LLMs
+# Not all biases are equal -- a study of sycophancy and bias in fine-tuned LLMs

 Code for my [AI Safety Fundamentals](https://aisafetyfundamentals.com/alignment/) project on introducing sycophancy and biases into LLMs through synthetic data fine-tuning.
 Project report can be found at `main.pdf`.